Trappy-Scopes/trappyscopes/README.md

 ### TODO

+0. `pyboard` seems to be corrupt.
+Replace it.
+Or check if the error only persists if no device is connected.
 1. Fix Camera selector
 2. Clean scope-cli folder.
 3. Fix experiment class
 4. Review each function of PiCamera 2 control layer.
+5. Add null pico-device implementation.
+6. Add null-led device option.
+7. Device declaration before the fluff.header() should dump formatted yaml instead of a python dict.
+8. Add Living Physics, IGC to the fluff.header().
+9. Interpretor ascelation from `python3` to `python`.